PikaPool2402/freeCodeCamp-NodeExpress/01. Node Tutorial/readme.md

 -   The event loop identifies these time-consuming asynchronous tasks, and registers a callback function for them.
 -   Therefore, these time-consuming tasks are "offloaded" and the rest of the user requests can be processed (non-blocking).
 -   When the time-consuming operation is completed, the callback function is executed after all the immmediate code has been executed to serve Larry's request.

+-   **Therefore, whenever node encounters an asynchronous operation, it offloads it and instead executes the immediately availaible code.
+When the immediate code has been executed, the callback function is invoked to executed the previously offloaded function!**